PHP: Operators

 are operands.

-, the program will exit with an error.
+, the program will end with a syntax error.

-Symbols + and - are used not only as operators.
-As far as negative numbers are concerned, the minus sign becomes part of the number:
+are used as more than just operators.
+When it comes to negative numbers, the minus sign becomes part of the number:

 <?php